 The probability of topkill per tree per year is assumed to be a function of stem height (H) and fireline intensity (I), following Higgins et al. (2012)

-(Eqn. ) [2]
+(Eqn.
+2): [2]

-Their model was calibrated on a dataset of monitored species of different height in the Experimental Burn Plots at Kruger National Park.
+Here, y is topkill probability, S is… etc. Their model was calibrated on a multi-species dataset of monitored individuals of contrasting height in the Experimental Burn Plots at Kruger National Park.
 After an experimental fire treatment, individual-level topkill was recorded and associated with the Byram’s fireline intensity of the fire.
 Higgins et al. included season (S) as a covariate in their model; we hold this constant as a dry season fire.
-We parameterize the model with the general, non-species specific β terms, respectively -3.9, 0.05, 0.3, and 1.
+We parameterized the model with the general, non-species specific β terms, respectively -3.9, 0.05, 0.3, and 1.

-We calculate probability of escape by assessing how manythe proportion of trees that grew to heights greater than 3 m model run for each bracket.
+We calculate probability of escape by assessing the proportion of trees that grew to heights greater than 3 m per model run for each bracket.

+Sensitivity analysis

-Following runs of our default model, we conducted a simple test to determine the extent to which the observed escape vs. MAR relationship was driven by associations between MAR and tree growth, fire frequency, or fire intensity.We assessed model sensitivity byWe decoupled the relationships between MAR and each of these variables in turn (by using the intercept models for each variable), and reran the escape model.
-We then compared the estimates ofpredicted probability of escape across rainfall gradients between the standard model and the rainfall delinkedthree MAR-decoupled models by fitting a linear model with the standard model results as a response variable.
-These linear models are compared based on R2 values to determine which rainfall-linked variables best explain the results of the standard model.
+Following runs of our default model, we conducted a simple test to determine the extent to which the observed escape vs. MAR relationship was driven by associations between MAR and tree growth, fire frequency, or fire intensity.We decoupled the relationships between MAR and each of these variables in turn (by using the intercept models for each variable), and reran the escape model.
+We then compared the predicted probability of escape across rainfall gradients between the standard model and the three MAR-decoupled models using R2.

 Results